sanathkukkillaya/sanathkukkillaya.github.io/install.md

 ## What's Jekyll ?

 If you aren’t familiar with Jekyll yet, you should know that it is a static site generator.
-It will transform your plain text into static websites and blogs.
+It will transform your plain text into static websites and portfolios.
 No more databases, slow loading websites, risk of being hacked…just your content.
 And not only that, with Jekyll you get free hosting with GitHub Pages!
 If you are a beginner we recommend you start with [Jekyll’s Docs](https://jekyllrb.com/docs/installation/).
 Now, if you know how to use Jekyll, let’s move on to using this theme in Jekyll:

 ## Watch Tutorial

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cXBEfpn0qrg?rel=0&amp;controls=0&amp;showinfo=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Steps to create your blog using devlopr-jekyll and Host using Github Pages :
+### Steps to create your portfolio using devlopr-jekyll and Host using Github Pages :

 >  **Step 1.**  Fork the repo - [click here](https://github.com/sujaykundu777/devlopr-jekyll/fork)

 ![Devlopr Jekyll Repo](/assets/img/posts/fork1.PNG){:class="img-fluid"}

 > **Step 2.** Use **your-github-username.github.io** as the new repo  ( Replace your-github-username with yours).
-Remember if you use the name other than your-github-username.github.io , your blog will be built using gh-pages branch.
+Remember if you use the name other than your-github-username.github.io , your portfolio will be built using gh-pages branch.

 ![Devlopr Jekyll Repo](/assets/img/posts/fork2.PNG){:class="img-fluid"}